-- 2 - Project Management Certification (PMP®) preparatory course - Starts Oct 18th 2013 - Burnaby BC
+- 3 - Project Management Certification preparatory course - Classroom Vancouver, downtown

 The decisions made during project initiation are among the most critical in a project.
 They set the direction for the project, establish the project’s objectives and establish how the project is to be approached.
 Mistakes made at this early stage can be fatal.
 Sadly all too many projects do go wrong at this early stage and once a project has set out on the wrong path it can be difficult to rectify the situation without taking a significant write-down on the efforts and costs made up to that point.

 Given the risk of getting things wrong, organizations need to take steps to ensure they give their projects the best possible start.
 To put a project on a firm foundation Project Managers or those responsible for leading projects need to bring people together, leverage the combined knowledge of the group and make clear and conscious decisions that are aligned with the desired outcomes the project is trying to achieve.

 The Project Kick-Off Canvas is a tool that can help achieve those goals.
 It is a facilitated brainstorming tool that is used to engage people into the project initiation process and to bring focus to a new project.
 It is used in projects in which the objectives are initially unclear or in which you want to engage key stakeholders into the project’s strategic decision making processes to help build support and consensus for the project.

 (click for larger format)